-If the advance fee payment has been made and the student is unable to attend the School as a result of an unsuccessful visa application, the School will refund 90% of the fees (10% administration charge is incurred).
+If the advance fee payment has been made and the student is unable to attend the School as a result of an unsuccessful visa application, the School will refund any advance course fees.
 Evidence of the visa application must be provided to the School.